Eastern State Hospital (Washington): Aftermath

-Outrage ensued amongst community members and law enforcement officials in the area because they claimed a man with Paul's criminal history and condition should not be permitted to go on the hospital field trips.
+Outrage ensued amongst community members and law enforcement officials in the area because they claimed a man with Paul's criminal history and condition should not be permitted to go on hospital field trips.
 In fact, the escape during the Spokane County Interstate Fair was not Paul's first escape from the hospital.
 In 1990, Paul escaped from Eastern State Hospital and upon his detainment assaulted a Spokane County sheriff's deputy.
 Paul was charged with first-degree escape and second-degree assault for the incident.
-Ironically, the deputy Paul assaulted during his first escape was also one of the deputies who later detained him during his second escape.
+The deputy Paul assaulted during his first escape was also one of the deputies who later detained him during his second escape.

 But while the worry and angst was alleviated with Paul's recapture, the anger and bewilderment of community members and authorities remained center stage.
 For their part, Eastern State Hospital officials justified its decision to allow for Paul's inclusion in the field trip by pointing to his recent behavior.
 Then-head of Eastern State Hospital Hal Wilson called Paul "a fairly model patient" and claimed "he's not acted out in any way".
 This did little to alleviate the seriousness of the matter however.
 Furthermore, state records show the staff at Eastern State Hospital has been supervising community outings for criminally committed patients for several years because it allows them to observe how the patient interacts with society.

 In the aftermath of Paul's escape, there was much fallout for Eastern State Hospital.
 First, Wilson resigned from his post as the Chief Executive Officer of the hospital.
 In his resignation letter to Susan Dreyfus, the secretary of the Washington State Department of Social and Health Services, Wilson explained, "hopefully, this will move to help signify that a change in leadership at the hospital is being taken and that new vision and direction can be brought forth to lead the hospital" ("News Release: Eastern State Hospital CEO") In addition, seven undisclosed Eastern State Hospital employees were disciplined for Paul's escape.
 Richard Kellogg, director of the Washington State Division of Mental Health Systems, said none of the seven employees were fired for their role in the incident, however.
 Kellogg claimed the punishments stem from failures by the employees to properly assess patient risks and for the untimely manner in which employees contacted authorities following the escape.
 Finally, Kellogg and Dreyfus vowed to overhaul the group community outings from the forensic ward, limiting groups to four people and following strict restrictions.

 In all, while escapes have not been a major problem throughout the history of Eastern State Hospital, Paul's escape in 2009 sent shockwaves throughout Washington's mental health community, law enforcement officers, and the community as a whole.
 Steps have been taken to try to limit or prevent future escape attempts from the state's mental health institutions.